pbenner/tfbayes/README.md

 	oryCun2: ---AGGAGA-G--T-T-CC-CACCGACGC-GCG--CTGT-CTCGGCGA-GA-ACTGGTGA-GA---C-GACAG-GT--G-CT-A-AA-T-AGGATAC-TC

+## Example: ChIP-Seq data analysis

+Sequences from a ChIP-Seq experiment must be available in *maf* or *mfa* format.
+In a first step, the training data is preprocessed.
+For each ChIP-Seq peak in our target species (e.g. DroMel) we are given the nucleotide sequence around this location as a multiple sequence alignment.
+The purpose of the analysis is to find the motif for our target species and we regard the sequences of all other species as additional information.
+Therefore, we first remove all columns in the alignment where the target species has a gap ('-'):

+	tfbayes-preprocess-alignment -v -s DroMel -m 50 training-set.orig.maf > training-set.filtered.maf

+In addition, the command masks all sites in a sequence as missing data ('N') if more than 50 consecutive gaps appear.
+The filtered data is then used to compute the phylogenetic approximation:

+	tfbayes-approximate -v $(PHYLOTREE) < training-set.filtered.maf > training-set.approximation.fa

+The sampler requires the alignment data in *fasta* format, we convert the *maf* file with

+	tfbayes-maf-to-fasta training-set.filtered.maf training-set.filtered.fa

+Before running the sampler, we need to specify a configuration file (*training-set.cfg*):

+	[TFBS-Sampler]
+	alignment-file    = training-set.filtered.fa
+	phylogenetic-file = training-set.approximation.fa
+	save = training-set.result
+	socket-file = training-set.srv
+	process-prior = pitman-yor process
+	samples = 1000:100
+	population-size = 4
+	alpha = 10
+	discount = 0.0
+	lambda = 0.00000000000001
+	initial-temperature = 5
+	tfbs-length = 10
+	background-model = independence-dirichlet
+	background-alpha =
+	                 10.0
+	                 10.0
+	                 10.0
+	                 10.0
+	                 10.0
+	baseline-priors = baseline-default
+	baseline-default =
+	                 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200
+	                 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200
+	                 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200
+	                 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200 0.200
+	                 0.100 0.100 0.100 0.100 0.100 0.100 0.100 0.100 0.100 0.100

+The sampler is executed with

+	tfbayes-sampler training-set.cfg

+which first generates a sequence of 100 burnin samples with temperature greater one and afterwards starts the actual MCMC simulation.
+The sampler runs 4 Markov chains in parallel, each generates a set of 1000 samples.
+Once the sampling process has finished, we may plot the posterior probabilities, number of clusters and temperature with

+	tfbayes-plot training-set.cfg

+A point estimate (i.e. map, mean or median) is computed with the *tfbayes-estimate* command.
+The computation of the mean and median might take a while and it might be reasonable to only take a subset of the posterior samples, i.e.

+	tfbayes-estimate -v --take=1000 mean training-set.cfg

+A point estimate can be converted to a logo with

+	tfbayes-partition -v -j mean training-set.cfg

+which generates a *training-set.pdf* that contains a motif for each cluster (requires *pdftk*).

 ## Alignment gaps

 The library supports two ways of handling alignment gaps.
 Which one is used is coded in the alignment data: